-This year we couldn’t make it to Kyiv, Eurovision 2017 host city, for a recce trip before Eurovision itself but we’ve enlisted the help of two local bloggers and tour guides Amy of The Wayfarer’s Book and Sviatoslava of Kyiv Friendly Tours.
-Here, we’ve got all the information you’ll need to know about visiting Kyiv for Eurovision – where to eat, what to see and do, and how to get around!
+This year we couldn’t make it to Kyiv for a recce trip before Eurovision itself so we enlisted the help of two local bloggers and tour guides Amy of The Wayfarer’s Book and Sviatoslava of Kyiv Friendly Tours.
+Combined with our own experiences, we’ve got all the information you’ll need to know about visiting Kyiv on a 48 hour trip – where to eat, what to see and do, and how to get around!

 Ireland is not city-rich like the United Kingdom is.
 We’ve got two capitals – Dublin, first city of the Republic of Ireland, and Belfast, Northern Ireland’s first.
 Zoning in on the Republic, Cork in the southwest is our second city but the accolade of third city would naturally be Galway – though Limerick, Waterford or Kilkenny might take offence to that statement!

 Galway has a decidedly different vibe to any other Irish city or large town.
 Known as the City of Tribes, culture beats at its heart; art, song and dance skip through the streets as a brisk Atlantic wind does; and food and drink fuel the belly of this city along the Connemara coast.

 If you find yourself going West, naturally Galway is a must-stop.
 Whether for the craic agus ceol inthe tigh tabhairne (pubs), the finest West of Ireland produce punctuates menu at top restaurants or the unique energy in this vibrant, artistic city, here’s how we would spend 48 hours in the capital of the province of Connaught, Galway city.